 - Signage for safety protocols

-- Providing clear, consistent COVID-19 information to the members of the our staff, students and faculty
+- Providing clear, consistent COVID-19 information to the members of our staff, students and faculty

 - Removing shared items that might cause cross-contamination